turingschool/data_structures_and_algorithms/tries/README.md

 inferred from the path that was used to reach it (so if we reach a node by walking d-o-g, we know already that the node represents "dog" without having to label it as such).

+For a node to be a terminating (leaf) node, it must represent the result of a valid path through the Trie (i.e. a valid word).
+For intermediate (interior) nodes that represent valid words (e.g. "d-o" on the way to "d-o-g"), they will need to be labeled or marked in some way.